A Farmer’s Wife Best Friend, Meet my Trixie

 - and of course it’s great exercise

-On more than one occasion they would take off for a run in the woolshed paddock, which had pet sheep in it.
+They would occasionally dash off for a run in the woolshed paddock.
+This area had pet sheep in it.
 The basic instinct from an early age that they were to chase and bark.
-All those white balls of wool on legs, eating in the green lush paddocks was just too much for their playfulness.
+The sheep were irresistible to their playfulness.
+All those white balls of wool on legs were munching in the green lush paddocks.
 Without a doubt Trix and Blondie were always the instigators and the lead pups of mischief!

 So much so that Trix (who at this point didn’t have a name) got what is called a broken bark.
 This happens when huntaway dogs bark too much when they are young.
 Instead of a nice deep bark which is the most optimal, she had a squeaky high-pitched bark.
 Even though I had been brought up on a farm I didn’t know anything about broken barks.
 Karl mentioned to me the pup was now pretty much useless to a farmer.
 She was not going to be easy to sell.
-In fact, some would say that as a working dog she would not be of any use and by some farmers they would be required to be put down.
+In fact, some would say that as a working dog she would not be of any use.
+Some farmers would require her to be put down.
 I FELT horrible!

 During our walks down to the woolshed, I had started to notice that this pup would follow me everywhere.
 If i sat down, she would stop playing with her siblings and cuddle up to me.
 I hadn’t given her a name even though I fell in love with her.
-I did not want to get my hopes up and tried my hardest to be practical and know that one more was not going to happen.
+I did not want to get my hopes up.
+I tried my hardest to be practical.
+I knew that one more was not going to happen.

 One day while sitting on the deck, the puppies were playing together on the back lawn.
 I was sitting on the deck, hands on my face crying in unbelievable pain.
-If you don’t know I have a condition called Trigeminal Neuralgia and it is known as the most painful condition to mankind.
+If you don’t know, I have a condition called Trigeminal Neuralgia.
+It is known as the most painful condition to mankind.
 I was in a lot of pain and unfortunately the more you cry in pain the more it hurts.

-I have found over the years that keeping stress to a minimum and keeping my facial muscles soft, rather than tensed, provide me with me relief and help the attacks quieten down.
+Over the years, I have found that keeping stress to a minimum helps me.
+Keeping my facial muscles soft, rather than tensed, provides relief.
+This also helps the attacks quieten down.
 Trix came over and sat next to me and cuddled up to me.
 She didn’t like to see me in this much distress and hadn’t seen it before either.

 The next thing that happened amazed me more than I could ever convey.
 Trix started to sniff at the actual pain points in my face.
 She was able to pinpoint where the pain was coming from!
 I couldn’t believe it, she also wanted to lick my tears away.
 I had to stop her doing so as its gross but also it would create more pain.